-In the last five years or so, the detection and remediation of concrete deterioration has become an industry unto itself.
+In the last dozen years, the detection and remediation of concrete deterioration has become an industry unto itself.
 The source of the problem is primarily attributable to the brutal environment along the coast.
-The air has a high content of humidity, and also a high content of calcium chloride (salt).
-Most hi-rise and mid-rise buildings are constructed of either pre-cast or poured-in-place concrete.
+Coastal air has a high humidity content and also a high calcium chloride (salt) content.
+Most high-rise and mid-rise buildings are constructed of either pre-cast or poured-in-place concrete.
 In both cases, concrete is a porous substance.
-When the "skin" (paint surface) of the building is not waterproof, the concrete absorbs the moisture and the salt from the air.
-This causes the steel reinforcing bars ("rebar") to rust.
-When steel rusts, it expands.
-This then causes the concrete to break away from the building, commonly known as "spalling."
+When the "skin" (paint surface) of the building is not fully waterproofed, the concrete absorbs the moisture from the air and the dissolved salt regularly deposited on exterior surfaces from sea spray.
+This causes the embedded steel reinforcing bars ("rebar") to rust.
+When steel rusts, the iron is converted to iron oxide and it expands.
+This expansive force causes pieces of the concrete to break off the building, commonly known as "spalling."

-John Murin, tells us that by the time significant spalling is detected, there is often significant damage already done to the reinforcing steel structure of the building.
-Mr. Murin has consulted on several projects where the reinforcing structure of a balcony has deteriorated to the point where it is a life safety hazard.
+By the time spalling is detected, there is often significant damage already done to the reinforcing steel structure of the building.
+Mr. May has consulted on several projects where the reinforcing steel structure of a balcony has deteriorated to the point where it is a life safety hazard.
+This condition is especially prevalent where very porous lightweight aggregates were used in the concrete mix for the balconies.

 Further contributing to the problem faced by many associations is defective design and/or construction, which compounds the likelihood of structural deterioration.
 One common defect is "negative sloping" balconies, where the water that accumulates on the balcony (usually from wind-driven rain) does not "slope-to-drain," but rather "ponds" on the balcony.
-This causes the rain water to seep in through the concrete, which hastens the rusting of the reinforcing bar.
+This causes rain water to seep in through the concrete, which hastens the rusting of the reinforcing bars.

 Another common defect contributing to accelerated deterioration is insufficient concrete thickness over reinforcing steel.
-The Standard Building Code, for example, requires a minimum of 3/4 inches of concrete coverage.
-There have been cases where the thickness of the concrete over the reinforcing steel is as little as 1/8 of an inch.
+The building code, for example, requires a minimum of : inches of concrete coverage.
+More is better for corrosion control.
+There have been cases where the thickness of the concrete over the reinforcing steel is as little as $\frac{1}{10}$ of an inch.

-Finally, a common cause of accelerated deterioration is the placement of carpeting on concrete balconies.
-In many cases, carpeting was provided by the Developer, or has been installed by unit owners over the years.
+Finally, a common cause of accelerated deterioration is the placement of indoor/outdoor carpeting on concrete balconies.
+In many cases, carpeting was provided by the developer, or has been installed by dwelling unit owners over the years.
 Most coastal architects and engineers will advise that carpeting is not a preferable covering for concrete balconies.
-Carpeting can trap water and greatly enhance the potential for destruction of reinforcing bars.
-In some cases, even after a building has been waterproofed, the placement of carpeting will void the Manufacturer's Warranty.
-"River rock" and other porous balcony coverings can also accelerate deterioration.
+Carpeting traps salt laden water on the concrete surface, greatly enhancing the potential for destruction of the embedded reinforcing bars.
+In some cases, even after a building has been waterproofed, the placement of carpeting on the coating will void the manufacturer's warranty.